 Shows NTP synchronization information, including if the device is in sync with an NTP server and the time remaining until the next sync.

 NTP settings: View and update the NTP settings.
-Takes you to the Time and location page where you can change the NTP settings.
+Takes you to the Date and time page where you can change the NTP settings.

 Ongoing recordings

 Shows ongoing recordings and their designated storage space.